TylerJCodes/All-The-Music/README.md

 - Make sure MusicBrainz gets the correct artist
 - Figure out proper attribution, (i.e, glyphicons, logos, apis, etc.)
 - Possibly add color to the 'Available on' links when the link is hovered via the keyboard (i.e, tab)
-- Find the perfect margin for 'the meta-data-header' (i.e, listeners, albums), example: (https://tylerjdev.github.io/index.html?query=Boom%20Clap%20Bachelors&type=artist)
 - Go back to seatgeek function call, and make sure everything is complete (i.e, make sure if there are more than '1' artist(s) at the last level, to properly handle them
-- Add so if you click a different tab (i.e, 'tracks', then click back to 'artists', it'll save the page you were on
 - Make sure to save data whenever it can be saved
 - Only use one youtube, (or other 'available on' icons) if MusicBrainz has multiple youtube links, example : (https://tylerjdev.github.io/index.html?query=Blur&type=artist)
 - Condense the search results to have less pages
 - Integrate last.fm user capabilities into site
-- On 'read more' btn click, scroll down to the section
 - Finish Pages section
 - Add something to prevent multiple calls when searching (If you press enter multiple times) [Already done, but could possibly be improved]
 - Change Albums & songs to just Albums